Glacier Pothos: Simple Care Guide for Beginners

 Light

 The abundance of bright, indirect light is appreciated by these pothos.
-The glacier pothos can thrive in medium bright light as well, but keep in mind that a site that receives several hours of bright, indirect light, is more optimal than direct sunlight.
+The glacier pothos can thrive in medium-bright light as well, but keep in mind that a site that receives several hours of bright, indirect light is more optimal than direct sunlight.
+This is not a low-light-tolerant pothos variety, though many are.
+As a result of its intensely variegated leaves, the glacier pothos will grow leggy and start to lose its variegation if it does not get enough light.

 Soil

-A soil mixture that is well-draining but yet holds some moisture should be used to plant glacier pothos.
+A soil mixture that is well-draining but still holds some moisture should be used to plant Glacier Pothos.
 This equilibrium will be easier to reach with a 1:1 ratio of organic and mineral components.
+For instance, you may quickly mix up a simple solution at home using goods from your neighbourhood nursery or garden centre: equal parts indoor potting soil and perlite.

-While most indoor potting soil does contain some perlite, adding more before planting your glacier pothos will make sure that the soil wouldn’t become compact over time and will ensure plenty of drainage for the plant’s roots.
+While most indoor potting soil does contain some perlite, adding more before planting your glacier pothos will make sure that the soil won’t become compact over time and will ensure plenty of drainage for the plant’s roots.

 Watering

+You should use just enough water to avoid root rot when taking care of the plant.
+To avoid overwatering and root rot, make sure to always let any extra water drain from the pot’s drainage holes after each watering.
 After thoroughly watering, allow the top 2 to 3 inches of soil to completely dry off.
-While this pothos likes to be watered frequently, it can also withstand drought conditions, so between watering, it should be given a little time to dry out.
+While this pothos likes to be watered frequently, it can also withstand drought conditions, so between waterings, it should be given a little time to dry out.

 Fertilizer

+The glacier pothos thrives on routine fertilizer during the active growing season to ensure vigorous, healthy growth.
 For maximum results in the spring and summer, apply a balanced liquid fertilizer once a month.
 Once the plant has stopped growing aggressively in the fall and winter, stop fertilizing.

 Temperatures

 Temperatures between 65 and 75 degrees Fahrenheit are ideal for pothos, which are native to warm, humid climates (18 to 24 degrees Celsius).
 This makes them ideal for growing indoors, and the glacier pothos is no exception.
+Keep in mind that glacier pothos are not frost-tolerant plants and that they should not be placed near any windows that are chilly or draughty during the winter to prevent them from experiencing a shock.

 Humidity